OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Starting Sunstone
 --------------------------------------------------------------------------------

-To start Sunstone just issue the following command as oneadmin
+To start Sunstone, just issue the following command as oneadmin

 .. prompt:: bash # auto